other GAF cameras in my collection

 I can find little information on this camera, and what there is does not agree as to exactly what was copied by whom, or when.
 I guess the original price of the 35 ET would have been about £40, similar to the Prinz 35EE (a few days wages, based on the UK average pay).

 Viewfinder: Combined viewfinder/rangefinder.
-Fixed bright-line parallax.
+Fixed bright frame with parallax marks.

 Focus: Fully coupled rangefinder with manual focusing ring on lens barrel.